TheCyborgJester/TheCyborgJester.github.io/index.md

 _July 2022 - Present_

 ### Details
-- Collaborate with a team of engineers to troubleshoot and resolve customer issues
+- Collaborate with a team of engineers to troubleshoot and resolve customer issues in Entra ID / Azure
 - Specialize in authentication for applications, MFA, Active Directory Federation Services, and device registration issues
 - Reviewed logs due to security incidents of customers, recommended Security practices such as Conditional Access Policies
 - Used PowerShell to repro issues customers may be experiencing